AdaCore/training_material/courses/ada_essentials/273_subprogram_contracts/99-summary.rst

 * Based on viewing source code as clients and suppliers with enforced requirements and guarantees
 * No run-time penalties unless enforced
-* OOP introduces the tricky issues

-   - Inheritance of preconditions and postconditions, for example

 * Note that pre/postconditions can be used on concurrency constructs too

  .. list-table::